 Dannagal G. Young (Ph.D.
 University of Pennsylvania's Annenberg School for Communication, 2007) is an Associate Professor of Communication and Political Science at the University of Delaware where she studies the content, audience, and effects of political humor.
-Her research on the psychology and influence of humor has been widely published including articles in The Columbia Journalism Review, Media Psychology, Political Communication, International Journal of Press/Politics, Journal of Broadcasting and Electronic Media, and Mass Media and Society.
+Her research on the psychology and influence of political entertainment has been widely published including articles in The Columbia Journalism Review, Media Psychology, Political Communication, International Journal of Press/Politics, Journal of Broadcasting and Electronic Media, and Mass Media and Society.
 [Go to CV].
 Her book "Irony and Outrage" examines satire and outrage as the logical extensions of the respective psychological profiles of liberals and conservatives (Oxford University Press, 2020: here).

 She is also an improvisational comedian, performing regularly with the improv comedy troupe, ComedySportz Philadelphia, since 1999.